gbreen12/ReactiveForms/README.md

 ### Page Navigation

 Reactive Forms allows for simple page navigation.
-If a page extends the `BaseNavigationPage` and the page model and page model interface extend `BaseNavigationPageModel` and `IBaseNavigationPageModel` respectively, two observables are exposed: `_navigateToPage` and `_navigateBack`.
+If a page extends the `BasePage` and the page model and page model interface extend `BasePageModel` and `IBasePageModel` respectively, two observables are exposed: `_navigateToPage` and `_navigateBack`.
 To use page navigation, do the following:

 FirstPage.xaml
 ```
 <?xml version="1.0" encoding="UTF-8"?>
-<rf:BaseNavigationPage
+<rf:BasePage
 	xmlns="http://xamarin.com/schemas/2014/forms"
 	xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"
 	x:Class="NugetTest.Pages.FirstPage"